The most flexible breakfast treat recipe ever!

 I’ve said it before and I’ll say it again.
 Muffins are awesome, especially when they’ve got fresh fruit tucked inside.
 This particular version was inspired by one of my absolute favourite combinations – peaches and cardamom – and I’m pretty sure ginger would be equally delicious.
-I’ve used canola oil and almond milk to make these dairy-free, but you can certainly use melted butter and regular milk if you prefer.
-If peaches aren’t your thing, this recipe would be great with plums, nectarines, pears or apricots as well.
+I’ve used canola oil and almond milk to make these dairy-free, but I’ve also made them with canned (evaporated) milk and regular milk.
+The peaches can be fresh or canned and if peaches aren’t your thing, this recipe would be great with plums, nectarines, pears or apricots as well.
 For a few more fruitylicious muffins, check out these pear-gingerbread beauties, my favourite protein-packed ones with blueberries and bananas, or these heavenly caramel apple muffins.

 - 1 1/2 cups (375 mL) all-purpose flour